eiriklv/react-packery-component/README.md

 #### Usage:

-* The component is bundled with Packery, so no additional dependencies needed!
+* The component bundles Packery, so no additional dependencies needed!
-* You can optionally include Packery as a script tag if the should be any reason for doing so `<script src='//cdnjs.cloudflare.com/ajax/libs/packery/1.3.0/packery.pkgd.min.js' />`
+* You can optionally include Packery as a script tag if there should be any reason for doing so:
+`<script src='//cdnjs.cloudflare.com/ajax/libs/packery/1.3.0/packery.pkgd.min.js' />`

 * To use the component just require the module and inject `React`

-* example code
+* Example code:

 ```js
 var React = require('react');